-- You can assign individual budgets to these middle of funnel campaigns.
-You want to ensure that you maximize your budget on these campaigns and come up every single time a previous visitor is searching again on Google.
-If you don’t segment out these users, you run the risk of running out of budget on your top of funnel campaigns.
+- You can assign individual budgets to these middle-of-funnel campaigns.
+You want to ensure that you maximize your budget on these campaigns and come up every time a previous visitor searches again on Google.
+If you don’t segment out these users, you run the risk of running out of budget on your top-of-funnel campaigns.

 - You can alter the messaging in the ads.
-We often deploy more aggressive messaging in the form of incentives, and limited-time offers to entice the user not to delay and to take action.
+We often deploy more aggressive messaging through incentives and limited-time offers to entice the user not to delay and to take action.

 - You can increase the bids on each unique keyword to aim for the absolute top position.

-It’s one of our key strategies for the SaaS companies we work for at increasing conversion rates and lowering CAC.
+It’s one of our key strategies for the SaaS companies we work for to increase conversion rates and lowering CAC.

 Have you ever heard of “in-market audiences” before?